-Fat transfer, if done properly ensures survival of the transferred fat in its new location.
+Fat transfer, if done properly by the fat transfer surgeon it ensures survival of the transferred fat in its new location.
 The recipient area does swell up a bit as a part of healing process, thus it may appear to be over-corrected or over-filled for 10-14 days.
 The swelling will generally subside by 2-4 weeks after the procedure.
 In some cases, approximately 10-20% of the transferred fat may get absorbed as a part of the healing process.
 This occurs over the initial 2-3 months.

 Thus for long lasting results with fat transfer, it is advisable to maintain your body weight after the procedure.
 Minor weight fluctuations (2-5 kgs) may not alter the result significantly but larger weight fluctuations (5-10 kgs and above) will certainly show up as noticeable changes or disproportion.